felipejsborges/automated-tasks-middleschool/auto-acompanhamento/README.md

 ### What does this program do? 🤖
 - Create a workbook for each class, based on the template
 - Copy data of our intern database to fill the activities workbook
-- Generate a worksheet in every workbook for the week we want Obs.: I made it very quickly because I already have a program for a similar task.
+- Generate a worksheet in every workbook for the week we want<br>
+Obs.: I made it very quickly because I already have a program for a similar task.
 [Check it here!](../auto-conselho)
 <hr>